Right of entry

 Notice of the visit

-The Commission can give permit holders an exemption certificate in some circumstances, which allows them to enter without notice.
+The Commission can also give permit holders an exemption certificate in some circumstances, which allows them to enter without notice.
+See Exemption certificate to visit without notice.

-For more information about entry notices visit Fair Work Commission – Rules for a Fair Work entry notice.
+Learn more about entry notices at Fair Work Commission – Rules for a Fair Work entry notice.

 Rules for entering a textile, clothing or footwear industry workplace